ios-course/link-team-project/README.md

 ## Description

+The repo contains implementation of the JourneySquad app.
-JourneySquad is an iOS application that allows groups of travelers to share expenses and keep track of their spending during their trip.
+JourneySquad is an iOS application to allow groups of travelers to share expenses and keep track of their spending during their trip.
-With JourneySquad, users can easily create a group for trip and add other users to it.
-Each user can then add expenses they have incurred, such as meals, transportation, or hotels and apartments, and the app will automatically calculate each user's share of the total cost.

 ### The app is under active development.